 The most likely cause of needing to poop right after eating is the gastrocolic reflex.
 This reflex is a normal involuntary reaction to food entering the stomach.
 It does not mean food is passing straight through the body.

-In fact, it can take 1–2 days before food finishes its journey through a person’s digestive tract.
-Therefore, a person who poops shortly after eating is likely to be passing food that they ate a day or two earlier.
+It can take 1–2 days before food finishes its journey through a person’s digestive tract.
+Therefore, a person who poops shortly after eating will likely pass the food they ate a day or two earlier.

-In this article, we outline what happens during the gastrocolic reflex and discuss the conditions that can increase its intensity.
+This article outlines what happens during the gastrocolic reflex and discusses the conditions that can increase its intensity.
 We also explain the dietary and lifestyle factors that can help reduce the urge to poop right after eating.